fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Full entries

-In the [exercise 9.10.](/en/part9/typing_the_express_app#exercises-9-10-9-11) we implemented an endpoint for fetching information about various diagnoses, but we are still not using that endpoint at all.
+In [exercise 9.10.](/en/part9/typing_the_express_app#exercises-9-10-9-11) we implemented an endpoint for fetching information about various diagnoses, but we are still not using that endpoint at all.
 Since we now have a page for viewing a patient's information, it would be nice to expand our data a bit.
 Let's add an <i>Entry</i> field to our patient data so that a patient's data contains their medical entries, including possible diagnoses.